yani-iben/Hotel-Customer-Satisfaction/README.md

 ![Repeat_Customer_Scores](Repeat_Customer_Scores.png)

+###Query 3 - Average Housekeeping Score for Cleanings After 4 PM

+Our database can be used to identify potential reasoning behind low housekeeping scores.
+One hypothesis is that rooms are not cleaned prior to guests checking in.
+To test this idea, we decided to determine the average housekeeping score for cleaning that occurred after 4 PM, which is right after guests’ check-in time.

+Output
+The SQL output demonstrates that amongst guests who had their rooms cleaned after 4 PM, there was an average 2.71 housekeeping score.
+In comparison, there was an average housekeeping score rating of 3.19 amongst guests who had their rooms cleaned before 4 PM.
+This output suggests that the time when a guest’s room is cleaned has an impact on their housekeeping score.

+SQL Code
+sql
+Copy code
+SELECT AVG(hkScore) AS Housekeeping_Score_Avg,
+       IF(DayTimeClean IN (SELECT DayTimeClean FROM Cleans WHERE EXTRACT(HOUR FROM Cleans.DayTimeClean) >= 16), "Y", "N") AS after_4_pm
+FROM guest_stay
+JOIN staysIn ON Guest_stay.tripID = staysIn.tripID
+JOIN Cleans ON staysIn.roomNo = Cleans.roomNo
+GROUP BY after_4_pm;

 **Outcomes:**
   - Enabled identification of trends contributing to unclean rooms, such as staffing shortages or supply mismanagement.
   - Improved resource allocation by pinpointing high-impact issues, like increasing housekeeper staff during peak seasons.